 When the client sends an HTTP request to the ESB, a correlation ID for the request can be passed using the correlation header.
 By default, the correlation header is 'activityid'.
 If you want to change the default correlation header, see the topic on configuring correlation logs.
 If the client does not pass a correlation ID in the request, the ESB will generate an internal value and assign it to the request.
 The correlation ID assigned to the incoming request is assigned to all the log entries that are related to the same request.

-Shown below is the POST request that is sent using the CURL client.
+Shown below is the POST request that is sent in the quick start guide (using the CURL client).
 Note that the correlation ID is set in this request.

 Accessing the correlation logs